 26 Mar Vegan Marketing Agency

 As with any trend that has grown momentum throughout history, it has to start somewhere.
 It isn’t just born, instantly taking the world by storm.
 A trend requires trendsetters.
 Veganism as a lifestyle choice has actually been around for quite a while now; as far back as 1806 we can see veganism’s first infant footsteps, with archival records demonstrating vegetarians objecting to eggs and dairy on ethical grounds.
 Cut to now, and a greater number of us than ever are seeing, not just the benefit, but the necessity of a plant based diet and lifestyle.
+Want to know how we can help?
+Click here for our vegan specific marketing activities.

 There are still those who wonder whether it’s really necessary.
 The global climate crisis is very real, and it’s very current.
 We’re running out of time to take tangible action, and one of the most damaging industries on the planet is the meat industry.